-- workplace policies and procedures - feedback from line managers or other stakeholders - reports, plans, presentations, spreadsheets - witness statements - annotated images or photographs - video clips; the apprentice must be in view and identifiable.
+- workplace policies and procedures - feedback from line managers or other stakeholders - reports, plans, presentations, spreadsheets - witness statements - annotated images or photographs - video clips (max.
+5 mins in length) with the apprentice being in view and identifiable.

 This is not a definitive list; other evidence sources can be included.